Close

 Besa_website_banner_branded

-The Grenfell Tower tragedy, claiming 72 lives in June 2017, led to Dame Judith Hackitt's ground-breaking report.
-One key recommendation: the 'Golden Thread' concept – a part of the Building Safety Act, which must be followed by higher risk buildings, from residential buildings to hospitals.
+The Grenfell Tower tragedy, claiming 72 lives in June 2017, led to Dame Judith Hackitt's ground-breaking report, which led to the Building Safety Act.
+One key recommendation is the 'Golden Thread' concept which must be followed by higher risk buildings (HRB).
+These are typically buildings with at least two residential units which are at least 18 metres in height or have at least 7 storeys.

-The Golden Thread mandates that those involved in a building's life cycle, from design and construction to ongoing maintenance, create and maintain a comprehensive record of all safety-critical information.
-This centralised digital database, easily accessible to authorised personnel, ensures transparency and accountability throughout the building's lifespan.
+The Golden Thread mandates that those involved in a building's life cycle, from design and construction to ongoing maintenance during occupation, create and maintain a comprehensive, electronic record of all safety-critical information.
+A digital database should be created that is easily accessible to authorised personnel, ensuring transparency and accountability throughout the building's lifespan.

-By empowering building managers and stakeholders with easy access to crucial information, the Golden Thread facilitates informed decision-making, simplifies regulatory compliance, and ultimately prioritises building safety.
+By empowering building managers and stakeholders with easy access to crucial information, the Golden Thread facilitates informed decision-making on a day to day basis, simplifies regulatory compliance, and ultimately prioritises building safety at all times.
+It demonstrates to building residents that their building is safe and is being kept safe.

 Beyond simply storing information, the Golden Thread offers a multi-faceted approach to building safety control process, serving as: